PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:28:45
+Last updated: 2024-04-02 19:29:52
-Random Quote: When fate hands us a lemon, let's try to make lemonade. - Dale Carnegie
+Random Quote: I'd rather attempt to do something great and fail than to attempt to do nothing and succeed. - Robert Schuller